 - Update your current business details; you can select what information you are willing to make public to those searching the directory and what you would prefer to remain private.

-- Students are able to search the careers directory by industry and subject and contact other Trinity Hall members via a private message.
-You can limit the contact information that is visible to other users on your profile.
+- Students and young alumni professionals are able to search the ‘Advice & Mentoring’ section by industry and subject and contact other Trinity Hall members via a private message.
+You can limit the contact information that is visible to other users on your profile

-- Search by industry, matriculation year, subject studied while at Trinity Hall or by using keywords to search the career notes sections.
+- Search by industry, matriculation year or subject studied while at Trinity Hall

-- Clicking send message alongside the search results will enable you to send a private message to the individual.
+- Clicking the message icon at the top-right of the page or from within an individuals profile will enable you to send a private message to the individual.

-If you are willing to offer advice to students from other colleges, you can register on the University Careers Service online directory, Gradlink.
+If you are willing to offer informal careers advice to students from other colleges, you can register on the University Careers Service online directory, Gradlink.